2024 Classes & Workshops

-Push your design, writing, photography, leadership, web and multimedia skills to the limit with our highly interactive instruction.
+Push your design, writing, photography, leadership, web and multimedia skills to the next level with our highly interactive instruction that includes both class and fieldwork.
 Our seasoned instructors will give you the edge needed to make your publications excel in the coming school year.
-The summer is yours.
-Let’s make something amazing out of it.

 Instructor:Whether you’re new to designing pages or want to take your skills to the next level, this course is for you.
 All levels of designers from any print publication type will benefit from learning the concepts and design principles while gaining practice with the premiere desktop publishing program Adobe offers.
 This course will include both the basics of InDesign as well as more advanced tools to make your job on staff a bit easier.
 Good design isn’t really about the software, though — as you learn and practice, you’ll be exposed to important concepts to build your skills and take your ideas to the next level across every aspect of your media program.
 If you’re the designer for the promotions of the news program making social media graphics, flyers or announcement banners across your school, you can amp all of your design thinking and skills with this course as well.
 Here are some additional design topics we’ll cover in this track: